-AI.3 BACKGROUND
+A1.3 BACKGROUND

-AI.3.1 Regulations
+A1.3.1 Regulations

-In 2010, the Regulations were established to provide a tool to aid in the planning, monitoring, and management of New Zealand's water resources.
-All holders of water permits (except for non-consumptive takes) that allow fresh water to be taken at a rate of 5 litres per second (L/s) or greater must comply with the requirements of the Regulations.
+In 2010, the Regulations were passed pursuant to section 360(1)(d) of the Resource Management Act 1991 (RMA).
+The Regulations were established to provide a tool to aid in the planning, monitoring, and management of New Zealand's water resources.
+All holders of water permits (except for non-consumptive takes) that allow fresh water to be taken at a rate of 5 litres per second (L/s) or greater must comply with the requirements of the Regulations and install measuring and reporting systems.